Bachelor (Hons) in Tourism Management (taught only in Greek)

 - A completed application form for a specific course of study (supplied by the secretariat.

 To the students are given the possibility of suspended from military duties until they reach their 25th years of age.There is a special process for the enrollment in each of the Faculties in the College.
-You can visit the ICBS facilities in Thessaloniki, Athens and Larissa so as to be informed in person.
+You can visit the ICBS facilities in Thessaloniki and Athens so as to be informed in person.

 By registering at ICBS, students simultaneously enrolled in the University of Winchester, which grants the student card.